JuliaManifolds/Manifolds.jl/docs/src/manifolds/symmetricpositivedefinite.md

 ## Efficient representation

-When a point `p` is used in several occasions, it might be beneficial to store the eigenvalues and vectors of `p` and eventually/optionally ist square root and the inverse of the square root.
+When a point `p` is used in several occasions, it might be beneficial to store the eigenvalues and vectors of `p` and optionally its square root and the inverse of the square root.
 The [`SPDPoint`](@ref) can be used for exactly that.

 ```@docs